Quarterly Financial Report

 iii.
 Non-budgetary Authorities

-The Department’s non-budgetary authorities have increased by $31.1 million.
-This is attributable to an increase in the anticipated payments to International Financial Institutions for capital subscriptions.
+The Department’s non-budgetary authorities have decreased by $43.0 million.
+This is mainly attributable to a decrease in the anticipated payments to International Financial Institutions for capital subscriptions.

 B. Significant changes to budgetary expenditures by standard object